radrow/ddtrace/EXAMPLE.md

   deadlock cycle.

-- A client may send a `gen_server` call of form `{?MONITORED_CALL, <Msg>}` to a monitored `gen_server` instance --- where `<Msg>` is the intended message.
+- A client may send a `gen_server` call of form `{?MONITORED_CALL, <Msg>}` to a monitored `gen_server` instance --- where `<Msg>` is the message that would be normally sent if the caller did not subscribe to deadlock reports.
 Then, in case of a deadlock, the monitor will send back to the client a response of the form `{?DEADLOCK, DL}` where `DL` is the list of services involved in the deadlock cycle.

 In both cases above, `?MONITORED_CALL` and `?DEADLOCK` are macros defined in the file `src/ddmon.hrl`.